-After all known outside aid (scholarships, loans, etc.) have been used, school awards (need- and merit-based) will be considered.
-To meet remaining financial need, all students will first be considered for Federal loan funds.
-Next, need will be met by employment, and lastly, Perkins Loan funds will be made to eligible students.
+After all known outside aid (scholarships, loans, etc.) have been used, all students will be considered for Federal loan funds.

 Disbursements of financial aid funds administered by Iliff are generally made at the beginning of each quarter.
 Payment for Federal Work-Study and school employment is issued on the last business day of each month.
 You are then responsible for paying any account balance due as soon as possible.